Texas Contractors Insurance

 Business Insurance for Contractors in Texas

-When it comes to insuring yourself and your business as a contractor, you may be required to hold multiple types of business insurance.
-You may need general contractors’ insurance if you have a physical location with a commercial lease.
+When it comes to insuring yourself and your business as a contractor, you may be required to obtain a few different types of business insurance.
+You may need affordable general liability insurance to protect your business from third party claims.
+If you have a physical location with a commercial lease you should probably obtain coverage for any liability to third parties and coverage equipment or inventory.
 Businesses that own a vehicle are required by state law to hold commercial auto insurance.

-In Texas, contractors insurance is required for professionals in many fields, including:
+In Texas, contractors insurance is a must for professionals in many fields, including: